Inflect logo

 Direct Cloud On-Ramps0 – as of September 2025Nearest major hub is Bucharest.

-Power Cost€0.10/kWh – as of July 2025Based on local industrial spot prices.
+Power Cost€0.10/kWh – as of July 2025Competitive industrial rates for the region.

-Disaster RiskLow (2.9/10) – as of September 2025Favorable profile for site selection.
+Disaster RiskLow (2.9/10) – as of September 2025Favorable profile for long-term site selection.

-Tax IncentivesYesCredit insurance for U.S. exports.
+Tax IncentivesYesCredit insurance for exports available.

 Sales Tax19% VAT – as of September 2025Standard Romanian VAT rate.